 Boston, Massachusetts, became a hotbed of resistance against the British.
 In 1770, five colonists were shot and killed by British soldiers when a mob attacked the Boston Customs House; this became known as the Boston Massacre.

 In 1773, the British tried to coerce the colonists into purchasing tea from the British East India Company and paying a stiff duty for it.
 On December 16 of that year, a mysterious gang of Bostonians disguised themselves as Indians and committed one of the most ambitious and destructive acts of vandalism in history, dumping tons of unsold British tea into the Boston Harbor.
 This became known as the Boston Tea Party.

 The British responded to the Boston Tea Party by blockading Boston.
 This stringent punishment aroused the sympathy of the American colonies, who convened the Continental Congress in 1774.
 Congress organized an effective boycott and sent petitions to Great Britain.
 Its members were determined to restore what they believed to be their natural rights as British subjects; they had no intention of declaring independence from the mother country.
 The First Continental Congress adjourned on October 26, 1774, with plans to reconvene on May 10, 1775.

 The Revolutionary War had begun.
 While Rip Van Winkle lay asleep in the Catskills, his America was changing forever.
-A little less than a year after the battles of Lexington and Concord, the unimaginable would happen.
+A little more than a year after the battles of Lexington and Concord, the unimaginable would happen.
 Independence from Britain would become a reality.
-And Congress’s Declaration of Independence would justify that decision in memorable and powerful language which resounds to the present day.
+And Congress’s Declaration of Independence would justify that decision in memorable and powerful language that resounds to the present day.